-Borrowing to fund capital schemes 2019/20 £m 2020/21 £m 2021/22 £m 2022/23 £m 2023/24 £m Total £m Internal borrowing 0 0 0 0 0 0 External borrowing 24.6 23.6 16.3 0.3 0.3 65.1 Total borrowing 24.6 23.6 16.3 0.3 0.3 65.1
+Borrowing to fund capital schemes 2019/20 £m 2020/21 £m 2021/22 £m 2022/23 £m 2023/24 £m Total £m Internal borrowing 0 0 0 0 0 0 External borrowing 26.2 23.6 16.3 0.3 0.3 66.7 Total borrowing 26.2 23.6 16.3 0.3 0.3 66.7

-8.2 An updated Corporate Asset management Strategy (CAMS) for the period 2015-25 was agreed by Cabinet on 22 September 2015 and endorsed by Full Council on 22 October 2015.
+- 8.2 New capital expenditure plans proposed in Appendix 6 along with previously approved capital investment plans, require the Council to externally borrow approximately £99m (£85m net of invest to save schemes) over the period 2019/20 to 2023/24. £67m of this level of borrowing is driven by the capital investment programme over the period 2019/20 to 2023/24 and £32m is to start to reverse the under-borrowed position against the Council's Capital Financing Requirement. - 8.3 An updated Corporate Asset management Strategy (CAMS) for the period 2015-25 was agreed by Cabinet on 22 September 2015 and endorsed by Full Council on 22 October 2015.
 This revised CAMS records a clear preference for the retention of freeholds but does recognise that in some circumstances, a disposal is the most appropriate course of action.
 The Capital Receipts target of £1m p.a. is retained but is not a key driver for the sale of property.
-Capital receipts will reduce the need for borrowing to support the Capital Investment Programme if they can be generated.

-- 8.3 When the Council enters into Prudential Borrowing to fund capital expenditure, there is a revenue impact and therefore an increase to the Councils budget requirement.
-As an indicative guide to the revenue consequence, there is a cost of approximately £70k for every £1m borrowed or if £10m is borrowed this would equate to an increase in Council Tax of approximately 1%. - 8.4 The full impact of borrowing costs associated with the funding of the proposed programme has been included in the Council's current financial planning for 2019/20 to 2023/24.
+Capital receipts will reduce the need for borrowing to support the Capital Investment Programme if they can be generated. - When the Council enters into Prudential Borrowing to fund capital expenditure, there is a revenue impact and therefore an increase to the Councils budget requirement.
+As an indicative guide to the revenue consequence, there is a cost of approximately £70k for every £1m borrowed or if £10m is borrowed this would equate to an increase in Council Tax of approximately 1%. - The full impact of borrowing costs associated with the funding of the proposed programme has been included in the Council's current financial planning for 2019/20 to 2023/24.
 The draft 2019/20 revenue budget elsewhere on this agenda incorporates the required borrowing costs budget requirement for 2019/20.

-8.5 Schools Funding
+8.6 Schools Funding

-8.5.1 In February 2018 the Government confirmed the Education Maintenance Capital allocations and Devolved Formula Capital (DFC) for 2018/19 and gave an indication that a similar level of grant would be available for 2019/20, subject to downwards adjustments as more schools convert to academy status.
+8.6.1 In February 2018 the Government confirmed the Education Maintenance Capital allocations and Devolved Formula Capital (DFC) for 2018/19 and gave an indication that a similar level of grant would be available for 2019/20, subject to downwards adjustments as more schools convert to academy status.
 Basic Need Grant was confirmed for the three years 2018/19 to 2020/21.